 Above: Complete list of Aeroplan’s partner brands

 More Platinum Benefits

 This is where things start to get interesting on the long run.
-If you read our posts on the Aeroplanplus® Gold and Regular Aeroplanplus® cards, you’ll see that those are only worth it for the first year, because they lack long lasting benefits to counterweigh the annual fee.
+If you read our post on the AeroplanPlus® Gold Card, you’ll see that it’s only worth it for the first year, because it lacks the long-lasting benefits to counterbalance the annual fee.

-The Aeroplanplus® Platinum card includes all of the benefits the other mentioned cards have (only better, i.e. better bonus, better earning rate, better coverage, etc.).
-However, it includes some benefits that are only available for Platinum cardholders (and Reserve cardholders as well).
+The AeroplanPlus® Platinum Card includes all of the benefits the other mentioned cards have (only better, i.e. better bonus, better earn rates, better coverage, etc.).
+However, it includes some benefits that are only available for Platinum Cardholders.

 These benefits include: